 - Click Search, then hit Download

-Option B: GeForce Experience (Recommended for Beginners)
+B: GeForce Experience (Recommended for Beginners)

 GeForce Experience is NVIDIA’s official app that auto-detects your GPU and installs the latest drivers.
 Just install the app, log in, and it will do the work for you.